 Whipping up recipes from scratch is much easier (and quicker) when you have the right tools to do the job.
 I love my fancy appliances like my Vitamix, my food processor, my juicer and my food dehydrator, but the truth is you don’t need them to get a delicious meal on the table.
 All you need are a few inexpensive cooking tools to help you with your meal prep.

-Here are some of my favourite inexpensive cooking tools for you to consider.
+Here are some of my favourite inexpensive cooking tools for you to consider for your Culinary Nutrition Kitchen.
 I use them daily and they didn’t cost me an arm and a leg – but the value they’ve given me in terms of my health is invaluable.

 1. A Decent Knife